For assistance troubleshooting your solar panel and solar charger for Ring Video Doorbells, read the FAQ below:

-No. Ring solar power devices are a supplement to your battery, not a substitute.
+No. Ring solar power devices act as a supplement to your battery, not a substitute.
 While your solar power device will extend your battery’s life and the time between needed recharges, it does not eliminate the need to recharge your battery.

-No. If your battery life is still relatively short even with the solar power device installed, it means that your doorbell’s daily activities and the subsequent power drain is more than the solar power device can provide.
-If you receive a lot of motion events in a day, try adjusting your sensitivity lower to cut out some unwanted motion.
+No. If your battery life is still relatively short even with the solar power device installed, your doorbell’s daily activities and subsequent power drain is more than the solar power device can provide.
+If you receive a lot of motion events in a day, try adjusting your sensitivity to reduce unwanted motion.

 Click here for information on optimizing your doorbell’s motion detection.

-My solar power device doesn’t seem to fit my Ring Doorbell model.
+My solar power device doesn’t seem to fit my Ring Video Doorbell model.
 What’s wrong?

 Please ensure you review the model name on the label on the back of your doorbell before purchasing a solar charger or solar panel.
 Ring solar chargers and solar panels are product specific, so make sure that you are purchasing the correct accessory for your product.

-If you have the incorrect model, you’l need to return to the retailer you purchased and purchase the correct model needed for your device.
+If you have the incorrect model, you’ll need to return it to the retailer you purchased it from and buy the correct model needed for your device.